paldhous/NICAR/2017/md_raw/r-to-javascript.md

 Each time you start R, it's a good idea to click on `Update` in the `Packages` panel to update all your installed packages to the latest versions.

 Installing a package makes it available to you, but to use it in any R session you need to load it.
 You can do this by checking its box in the `Packages` tab.
-However, we will enter the following code into our script, then highlight these lines of code and run them:
+However, we will load packages with the following code.
+Copy the code into your script, highlight, and `Run`:

 ```r
 # load required packages